 Elevator access to the main Museum entrance is available from the Arts Center MARTA station and from the parking garage.
 If traveling by train, take the MARTA elevator from the platform up two floors to street level.
 Use the crosswalk to cross Arts Center Way and take the elevator up one floor to campus level.

-Visitors may enter through the traditional doors (on either side of the revolving doors at the main entrance).
-Security guards are located near the entrance for visitors seeking assistance.
+Visitors may enter through the double doors (on either side of the revolving doors at the main entrance).
+Security guards are located near the entrance for visitors needing assistance.

-All of our restrooms include at least one wheelchair accessible stall as well as baby-changing facilities.
+All restrooms include an accessible stall as well as baby-changing facilities.
 Single-stall family restrooms are available in most of our restroom locations.
-See our maps (including a text-only version) for restroom locations.
+See maps (including a text-only version) for restroom locations.

 For visitors who are deaf or hearing impaired

 Assistive listening devices are available on a first-come, first-served basis for programs that take place in the Hill Auditorium.
-These devices are complimentary and can be checked out at the entrance of the Auditorium.
+Use of these devices is complimentary, and they can be checked out at the auditorium entrance.

 All talks and lectures are ASL interpreted.